 I stepped in and requested the priest to tell me the story of the place.
 I learned that this is a temple devoted to the Rudra form of Shiva.
 And this is a temple where last rites of Hindus are performed after the mortal remains are merged in the waters of the river formed by waterfall next door.
 He went on to tell me the legends associated with Goa Heritage the Arvalem Caves, Arvalem Falls and pointed us to another temple across the stream that belongs to the Jain Gujarati community.
 I had plenty to explore now in the Goa hinterlands tourism.

 Video of Arvalem Waterfall

 Rain gods were taking a breather and I decided to go to all season Goa waterfall.
 A small flight of steps took me to the platform that seems to have been made especially for viewing and admiring the waterfall from a vantage point.
 A shower of droplets welcomed us as we moved towards this platform.
-The force with which the water falls and bounces back creates a smoke-like an environment around the lower edge of the waterfall.
+The force with which the waterfalls and bounces back create a smoke-like an environment around the lower edge of the waterfall.
 The roar of the waterfall and its shower shuts everything else for you.
 I stood there for some time attempting to capture the waterfall with my camera and my phone.
 It was not easy with water coming both from the waterfall and from the skies above.

 I did manage to shoot this small video for you.
 If you are on Goa Holidays and wish to consider the Goa hinterland tourism places, this is one for you.